bbauska/meta-react-basics/README.md

 <h3><b>Course content</b></h3>

-This course is an introduction to React development.
+This course is an introduction to React development, called React Basics.

 By the end of this course, you will know how to build a simple user interface using React.